IATI/IATI-Extra-Documentation/en/activity-standard/iati-activities/iati-activity/recipient-region.rst

 	<recipient-region code="489" vocabulary="1" />

 If a publisher uses a vocabulary of 99 (i.e. 'Reporting Organisation'), then the ``@vocabulary-uri`` attribute should also be used, for example:

 .. code-block:: xml

 	<recipient-region code="A1" vocabulary="99" vocabulary-uri="http://example.com/vocab.html" />

+Please note, if using your own vocabulary (i.e. code 99), it is recommended that this is used in addition to the DAC OECD region vocabulary (code 1).

 | The ``recipient-region`` element can be repeated in any ``iati-activity``.